 - Atrial fibrillation: A 2008 University of Washington study revealed that bisphosphonates could double the risk of a chronic irregular heartbeat called atrial fibrillation.
 While the link has not been conclusively proven, a 2007 study in the New England Journal of Medicine had also identified a potential increase in the risk of irregular heartbeats in postmenopausal women taking bisphosphonates.
 Some studies have suggested this increased risk may exceed 50 percent.

 - Musculoskeletal Pain: In January of 2008, the FDA released a warning alerting the public to complaints that bisphosphonates were causing severe pain in the bones, joints and muscles.
 This pain could occur at any time after starting the osteoporosis medications and could be debilitating.

 These side effects can limit your quality of life, necessitate costly medical treatment or in some cases, lead to your death or the death of a loved one.
 Patients weren’t made aware of these potential risks and the manufacturers of Actonel may be legally liable for producing a defective drug and/or for failing to warn patients about its risks.Taking Legal Action

 Makers of defective drugs can be held strictly liable when their medications cause harm when used as intended.
 An Actonel patient who suffered side effects could thus file a product liability lawsuit against the drugmaker without needing to prove negligence.
 A link between the drug and complications would need to be demonstrated.

 Many Actonel cases are resolved in multi-district litigations while others end in settlement or in a jury verdict in an individual trial.
-No matter how your case is resolved, you have the best chance of recovering full compensation if you get help from a Boston personal injury lawyer at the Law Offices of Jeffrey S. Glassman.
+No matter how your case is resolved, you have the best chance of recovering full compensation if you get help from a Boston personal injury lawyer at the Jeffrey Glassman Injury Lawyers.